zanymuzik/notes/TF in Practice.md

 - AI: understand how the learning rate schedule works.
 It is not intuitive to have a plot of LR wrt loss to estimate the best LR for the network.

 ### LSTM
-- some magic with
+- some magic with state (which is missing in RNN)
+- state could be bi-directional

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3NjUzODk2NSwtMTM1ODUwNTc0OCwtMT
+eyJoaXN0b3J5IjpbLTM3MDM0MzExNCwtMTM1ODUwNTc0OCwtMT
 g0NzQ0OTQ5OCwyMDM1MDQwNjQ1LC0zODc5NzkxMTMsNTQwMTE5
 MzM0LC0xODQwNzY0MjUwLC0xMzY1NTM5MTU4LDEzNjM1NjcxMz
 EsLTE1MzQ0ODk2NjIsMjAwMTg3MjU2OCwxNDM2NzEwNjc2LDE0